Hrush Achemyan

 Hranush Alexis "Hrush" Achemyan (Հրանուշ «Հրուշ» Աճեմյան; born July 19, 1987) is an Armenian-American celebrity make-up artist and beauty influencer.

 Early life

 Achemyan was born as Hranush Alexis Achemyan in the Armenian Soviet Socialist Republic of the Soviet Union.
 After the dissolution of the Soviet Union, Achemyan immigrated with her family to the United States when she was five years old.
 Achemyan first began painting, which then led her to being a self-taught make-up artist.

 Career

 She started her make-up stylist career in 2006, with forming the Le Rush company in California, in 2008, which is now Styled by Hrush.
 Achemyan has since gone on to style most of the Kardashians and Jenners, namely Kylie Jenner and Kim Kardashian.
 Her career has led to a make-up touring business, such as the Alter Ego Tour.

 Fashion design

-Achemyan has become a designer of clothing, making two lines of clothes.
+Achemyan is a self proclaimed make up artist.